HISPlayer/UnityAndroid-SDK/README.md

 > **HISPlayer Video Upload and Hosting**
 >
 > Need to convert your videos into HLS and DASH streams for multi-platform delivery at scale?
-HISPlayer includes now the option to upload and host your videos that can be played by HISPlayer Unity SDK. **[Start your FREE trial here!](https://hisplayer.com/unity-asset-store-saas-registration/)**
+HISPlayer includes now the option to upload and host your videos that can be played by HISPlayer Unity SDK. **[Start for FREE here!](https://hisplayer.com/unity-asset-store-saas-registration/)**
 >
 >Moreover, there is a version of HISPlayer Unity SDK that allows you to upload your videos directly from the **Unity Editor**, **[contact our team to get more info about it](https://hisplayer.com/contact-unity3d-video-upload-hosting/).**
 >